For wildlife and people

 - Hunters: For love of the land – National Geographic

-Few food sources are as healthy and sustainable as wild, free-range “game” meat.
-Most hunters take enormous pride not only in taking an animal in the field, but in properly cleaning and processing their harvest so that they and their families can enjoy some of the best meat available anywhere.
+Few food sources are as healthy and sustainable as wild, free-range game meat.
+Most hunters take enormous pride not only in taking an animal in the field, but in properly cleaning, processing and cooking their harvest so that they and their families can enjoy some of the best protein available anywhere.